Europe rewrote its migrant playbook for Ukrainian refugees. Some fear it’s not enough.

 Under pressure from their citizens, whose displays of solidarity have helped catalyze policymaking, European governments are clearing space for housing in their capitals.
 They are offering financial assistance to members of the public willing to take in refugees.
 And, perhaps most notably, they are bypassing ordinary asylum rules and offering Ukrainians temporary protection under a never-before-used directive that guarantees visa-free travel across the European Union and the right to housing, work, health care and education for at least one year.

-Together, the acts show how Europe is responding differently than it did to the crisis buffeting the continent in 2015, when 1.3 million people, many fleeing the civil war in Syria, came in search of asylum.
-As numerous nations closed their borders, Germany became a beacon, and authorities in the former capital of the Third Reich turned to temporary measures like the container homes at Tempelhof.
+Together, the acts show how Europe is responding differently than it did to the crisis sweeping across the continent in 2015, when 1.3 million people, many fleeing the civil war in Syria, came in search of asylum.
+As numerous nations closed their borders, Germany became a beacon, and authorities in Berlin turned to temporary measures like the container homes at Tempelhof.
 They were going to be dismantled but now have new purpose.

-That’s where the similarities end.
-More than 3 million Ukrainians have already fled their country, with much of the burden falling on neighboring Poland, Romania and Moldova — some of the poorest nations in Europe, and ones not prepared with robust programs of refugee integration.
+Today, more than 3.3 million Ukrainians have already fled their country, with much of the burden now falling on neighboring Poland, Romania and Moldova — some of the poorest nations in Europe, and ones not prepared with robust programs of refugee integration.

 The emergency, stemming from a conflict with the potential to redraw an Iron Curtain across Europe, has inspired some to look to earlier analogues, including previous uses of Tempelhof.